Aubrey Plaza On “Ingrid Goes West” And How Instagram Feeds Obsession

 “For me, it was mostly a tool, a way to work out jokes and material,” she says.
 “I thought of it as a platform for comedy.”

-Her view of social media gradually shifted, though, with her increasing fame, to the point where Plaza mostly sticks to promoting her film and TV work on Twitter and Instagram.
+Her view of social media gradually shifted, though, with her increasing fame, to the point where Plaza now mostly uses Twitter and Instagram for promoting her film and TV work.

 “The more aware people are of me as an actor and a public person, the more complicated it gets,” she says.
 “You have more followers so you want to post something, but you think harder about it because there are so many more people that you know are gonna see it.
 For me, there was a responsibility there to those people.
 It’s a lot of overthinking and it’s less fun.”

-That kind of overthinking is on full display in the film, perhaps nowhere more so than when Ingrid troubleshoots the correct number of ‘ha’s to leave in an Instagram comment.
-When Spicer started filming his movie, which he co-wrote with David Branson Smith, he had to do a lot of thinking about what an overthought existence might look like.
+That kind of overthinking is on full display in the film, perhaps nowhere more so than when Ingrid troubleshoots the correct number of “ha”s to leave in an Instagram comment.
+When Spicer started filming his movie, which he cowrote with David Branson Smith, he had to do a lot of thinking about what an overthought existence might look like.

-The costume designer and set decorator would send in a lot of reference photos for what Spicer had in mind, and he would choose finals.
-Not only did the team find a perfect Airbnb house to stand in as Taylor’s home, it happened to be already decorated in the perfect way, with Instagrammable artwork and potted succulents, so Spicer and company didn’t even have to add very much.
-Everyone took care to add as many current-feeling details as possible.
+Spicer would lay out what he had in mind, and then the costume designer and set decorator would send in reference photos.
+Not only did the team find a perfect Airbnb house to stand in as Taylor’s home in the film, the residence also happened to be chockablock with Instagrammable artwork and potted succulents.
+Spicer and company didn’t even have to add very much.
+Overall, though, everyone took care to add as many current-seeming details as possible.

-Spicer and his co-writer followed a ton of popular Instagram personalities, based on recommendations from their wives and girlfriends, and studied them religiously.
+Spicer and his cowriter also chased visual trends by following a ton of popular Instagram personalities, based on recommendations from their wives and girlfriends, and studying them religiously.

 “At a certain point you consume enough of it and start to see the Matrix code a little bit,” Spicer says.
-“You see where there’s that overlap between everybody, you see the trends like avocado toast.
-We tried to put as much of that in the script as we could because to us the specificity of it was everything.”
+“You see where there’s that overlap between everybody, like when avocado toast got big.
+We tried to put as much of that in the script as we could, because to us the specificity of it was everything.”

-The brands that pop up in the film, like Claire V. and Rachel Comey are very of the moment.
+The brands that pop up in the film, like Claire V. and Rachel Comey, are very of the moment.
 But the more you are of the moment, the sooner you become of the past.
 As with any film, there’s always lag time between wrapping production and the release date.
 If a film is set in the present day, it’s important that the world it depicts still looks like the world outside the theater.
 After Ingrid Goes West wrapped, Instagram completely changed its interface.
 Getting the details right suddenly involved having to go back in post and redo some of the practical shots, so that they matched with reality.

 “Technology changes so rapidly,” Spicer says.
 “Instagram Stories didn’t exist yet when we shot, so even that would have opened up a whole other can of worms.
 It’s hard to keep up with the ground constantly changing under your feet.”